 Yes, because the zone must be regularly updated before the DNSSEC signatures expire.

-17. I agree that UDP is limited to 512, TCP is limited to 4096.
+17. It seems like DNS over UDP is limited to 512 bytes, and DNS over TCP is limited to 4096 bytes.
 If I sign my zone maybe the size will exceed MTU.
 Will it then get dropped by a firewall?

 DNS over UDP is no longer limited to 512 bytes.
 The Extension Mechanisms for DNS (EDNS), described in RFC 6891, defines how clients and servers can indicate support for message sizes greater than 512 bytes.

-TCP is in no way limited to 4096 bytes.
+TCP has never been limited to 4096 bytes.
 It is designed to deliver data of an arbitrary size.

 There are some legitimate concerns about the size of signed responses.
 When a DNS-over-UDP response exceeds the network MTU size, it will be fragmented.
 Some firewall products will block these fragments.
 For this reason, modern recursive name servers are designed to retry queries with lower advertised EDNS buffer sizes.
 When the buffer size becomes low enough, the recursive name server will either receive a nonfragmented response, or a response with the truncated bit set, indicating it should retry over TCP.